-The Washington State University Graduate School Policies and Procedures Manual (2016-2017), provides guidance for development and approval of conjoint courses in section 3.E.8.
+The Washington State University Graduate School Policies and Procedures Manual (2022-2023), provides guidance for development and approval of conjoint courses in section 3.E.9.

+Quality graduate programs offer rigorous coursework to their students.
 The graduate classroom experience should be qualitatively different than in undergraduate programs.
 Departments and programs should avoid all practices that may dilute the classroom experience for graduate students, including the practice of offering conjoint courses.
 Consequently, conjoint courses should be only offered in rare circumstances.

-When absolutely necessary, departments may submit, as a major curricular change, a request to establish a 500-level graduate course having the same two final digits as a currently offered or newly requested 400-level course.
+When necessary, departments may submit, as a major curricular change, a request to establish a 500-level graduate course having the same two final digits as a currently offered or newly requested 400-level course.
 The courses must meet the usual graduate standards with respect to content level, uniqueness, and appropriateness.
 The two component courses of each conjoint listing must be scheduled together in the same classroom, with the same instructor, and the same basic meeting times.
 The 400-level course of a conjoint listing shall not be offered for graduate credit and students may receive credit in only one component of a conjoint listed course.
 Additional graduate-level work is required of students enrolled at the 500-level.
 This work may include additional readings, papers, class meetings, or other items as may be appropriate for work at this level.
+An introductory statement to the effect that conjoint courses have separate requirements for the 500-level listing will be included in the catalog description and course syllabus.

 To obtain conjoint listing, the department should submit the Major Curricular Change Form for courses with a detailed course syllabus, which indicates the specific requirements for 500-level enrollees and those for 400-level enrollees.
 The different requirements should be summarized on a separate sheet and approved by the department chair and dean of the college.
-The Graduate Studies Committee may request additional information including how many courses are already be offered as conjoint in the degree granting areas, and whether the students likely to enroll in the proposed conjoint course will be predominantly undergraduate or graduate.
+The small class enrollment requirement will be fulfilled by enrollment of either five graduate students or ten students total.
+The dean of the Graduate School and provost may approve exceptions.

-The course application must detail how the additional work required of graduate students will provide additional depth in several of the areas covered in the course and how the course will provide for significant time for graduate students to interact with the instructor.
+To obtain approval from the Faculty Senate Graduate Studies Committee for 500-level credit in a conjoint course, the course application must detail how the additional work required of graduate students will provide additional depth in several of the areas covered in the course and how the course will provide for significant time for graduate students to interact with the instructor.